Benefits of Hiking

-Are you looking to increase your overall health and wellbeing this year?
+Are you looking to increase your overall health and well being this year?
 Hiking in the outdoors is a great activity and one of the simplest ways to get more active.
-Hiking has many health benefits for both the body and mind.
+Hiking has many positive effects on both the body and mind.
 Here are our top health benefits of hiking;

 Reduce Body Fat

-Walking and hiking can increase the strength in your muscles, specifically your calf, quadriceps and hamstrings.
+Walking and hiking can increase the strength in your muscles, especially your calf, quadriceps and hamstring muscles.
 This will result in improved muscle definition and can prevent muscle loss.
 Strengthening your leg muscles will also increase your metabolism and aid in fat loss – win, win!

 Improve Heart Health